-This study has two broad research questions; the first is what are current levels of residential satisfaction in Ireland; the second question relates to Irish householders' aspirations for their future housing needs.
-The study aims to provide descriptive data on housing in Ireland, which will be used to inform current housing policy and provide information to help develop policies into the future.
+There are two broad research questions.
+The first is, what are the current levels of residential satisfaction in Ireland.
+The second question relates to what Irish householders' aspirations for their future housing needs are.

+This research aims to provide descriptive data on housing in Ireland, which will be used to inform current housing policy and provide information to help develop policies into the future.

 The research objectives are to:

-- Provide data on trends in residential satisfaction over time. - Provide data on residential aspirations among Irish householders. - Provide information on housing costs, affordability, housing quality, barriers to different tenures, location, residential features etc. - Provide information which will input to national and regional housing policy. - Track expectations/aspiration, aspirations by age groups over time, shifts in population needs. - Collect information to help with assessing future housing requirements.
+- Provide data on trends in residential satisfaction over time - Provide data on residential aspirations among Irish householders - Provide information on housing costs, affordability, housing quality, barriers to different tenures, location, residential features, etc.

+- Provide information which will input to national and regional housing policy - Track expectations and aspirations by age groups over time and understand shifts in population needs - Collect information to help with assessing future housing requirements